NHERI-SimCenter/pelicun/README.md

   - **Location-specific damage processes**: This new feature is useful when you want damage to a component type to induce damage in another component type at the same location only.
 For example, damaged water pipes on a specific story can trigger damage in floor covering only on that specific story.
 Location-matching is performed automatically without you having to define component pairs for every location using the following syntax: `'1_CMP.A-LOC', {'DS1': 'CMP.B_DS1'}` , where DS1 of `CMP.A` at each location triggers DS1 of `CMP.B` at the same location.

   - **New `custom_model_dir` argument for `DL_calculation`**: This argument allows users to prepare custom damage and loss model files in a folder and pass the path to that folder to an auto-population script through `DL_calculation`.
 Within the auto-population script, they can reference only the name of the files in that folder.
-This provides portability for simulations that use custom models and auto population, such as some of the advanced regional simualtions in [SimCenter's R2D Tool](https://simcenter.designsafe-ci.org/research-tools/r2dtool/).
+This provides portability for simulations that use custom models and auto population, such as some of the advanced regional simulations in [SimCenter's R2D Tool](https://simcenter.designsafe-ci.org/research-tools/r2dtool/).

-  - **Extend Hazus EQ auto population sripts to include water networks**: Automatically recognize water network assets and map them to archetypes from the Hazus Earthquake technical manual.
+  - **Extend Hazus EQ auto population scripts to include water networks**: Automatically recognize water network assets and map them to archetypes from the Hazus Earthquake technical manual.

   - **Introduce `convert_units` function**: Provide streamlined unit conversion using the pre-defined library of units in Pelicun.
 Allows you to convert a variable from one unit to another using a single line of simple code, such as
   `converted_height = pelicun.base.convert_units(raw_height, unit='m', to_unit='ft')`